ahhz/raster/docs/examples/example_8.md

 # Use the optional value type for nodata values
 Nodata values are a common occurance in geographical data.
 Often a special value is used to indicate an absence of data.
 This is called the nodata value.
-In modern C++, the `optional<T>` class is used for objects that may be in an uninitialized state (either boost::optional<T> or std::optional<T> in C++17).
+In C++, the `std::optional<T>` class is used for objects that may be in an uninitialized state .
 The following example shows how the Pronto Raster library helps working with nodata values.
 First, a data-set is opened (`in`) then a view is created (`nodata`) that has the value type `optional<int>` and treats the cells with value 6 as unitialized.
-Finally a view is created, with `int` as value_type again that assigns the value of -99 to the unitialized values.
+Finally a view is created, with `int` as value_type again that uses the value of -99 in place of the unitialized values.
 Thus the user of the library has full control of the treatment of nodata values.
 ```cpp
 //example_8.cpp